-We believe that the spatial summation effect paradigm holds great potential as an indirect method to further evaluate blindsight as subjects only have to react to the stimulus presented in their intact field, without being aware that the simultaneous presentation of another stimulus in their blind field will lower their reaction time.
+We believe that the spatial summation effect paradigm holds great potential as an indirect method to further evaluate blindsight, as patients only have to react to the stimulus presented in their intact field, without being aware that the simultaneous presentation of another stimulus in their blind field will lower their reaction time.
 To date, the majority of studies investigating the spatial summation effect in blindsight have relied on the detection of simple visual stimuli, such as dots, that did not challenge the processing abilities of separate visual pathways that may be involved in blindsight.

-We hypothesized that the superior colliculi are likely implicated in blindsight (e.g. Ptito et al., 1987; 1991), particularly for hemispherectomized subjects, and we recently utilized the color vision properties of collicular cells to demonstrate the involvement of this structure in the residual visual abilities of hemispherectomized subjects (Leh et al., 2006a).
-We used the fact that electrophysiological studies indicate that the primate superior colliculus does not receive retinal input from shortwave-sensitive (S-) cones involved in colour vision, consequently rendering them colour blind to blue/yellow stimuli (Marrocco & Li, 1977; Schiller & Malpeli, 1977; Sumner et al., 2002; Savazzi & Marzi, 2004).
+We hypothesized that the superior colliculi are likely implicated in blindsight (e.g., Ptito and others 1987, 1991), particularly for hemispherectomized patients, and we recently utilized the color vision properties of collicular cells to demonstrate the involvement of this structure in the residual visual abilities of hemispherectomized patients (Leh, Ptito, and Mullen 2006).
+We used the fact that electrophysiological studies indicate that the primate SC does not receive retinal input from shortwavesensitive (S-) cones involved in color vision, consequently rendering them color blind to blue/yellow stimuli (Marrocco and Li 1977; Schiller and Malpeli 1977; Sumner and others 2002; Savazzi and Marzi 2004).

-Our goal was to demonstrate the absence of S-cone input in the blind visual field of hemispherectomized subjects with blindsight using psychophysical methods.
+Our goal was to demonstrate the absence of S-cone input in the blind visual field of hemispherectomized patients with blindsight using psychophysical methods.
 We designed a computer-based reaction time test using achromatic black/white and blue/yellow stimuli.
-These two stimuli types were designed and calibrated to isolate either the achromatic post-receptoral pathway or the blue/yellow post-receptoral pathway which draws on S-cones while remaining invisible to the other post-receptoral pathways.
-Eye movements were closely monitored with an eye tracking device and stimuli were modulated about a uniform white background of the same luminance and chromaticity.
-Three hemispherectomized subjects, who had shown blindsight in previous studies reliably, were included in the study.
-These subjects demonstrated a spatial summation effect only to achromatic stimuli (Fig. 6), suggesting that their blindsight is colour-blind specifically to blue/yellow stimuli and is not receiving input from retinal S-cones.
+These two stimuli types were designed and calibrated to isolate either the achromatic postreceptoral pathway or the blue/yellow postreceptoral pathway, which draws on S-cones while remaining invisible to the other postreceptoral pathways.
+Eye movements were closely monitored with an eye-tracking device, and stimuli were modulated about a uniform white background of the same luminance and chromaticity.
+Three hemispherectomized patients, who had shown blindsight in previous studies reliably, were included in the study.
+These patients